huwb/volsample/README.md

 * Gradient relaxation is a little complicated at the moment, doing multiple passes in different directions from different starting points.
 I believe with experimentation this could be simplified.
 Also, it currently doesn't always work well enough - you can sometimes still see pinching.
 We may want to define a maximum gradient that is never exceeded (a hard limit instead of the current soft process).
 * Generalisation from flatland 2D to full 3D motions.
-  I have implemented a proof of concept for the basic advection (see notes above), but the linear extensions are not figured out yet, so new scales are inappropriate.
+  ~~I have implemented a proof of concept for the basic advection (see notes above), but the linear extensions are not figured out yet, so new scales are inappropriate.~~
-  The gradient relaxation may need a bit of thinking to generalise, and might need to be a GPU process.
+  ~~The gradient relaxation may need a bit of thinking to generalise, and might need to be a GPU process.~~ I have a proof of concept running for GPU-based scale advection supporting full 3D transforms - see General Pinning section above.
 * The ray scale clamping works well most of the time but when transitioning straight from a strafing layout to a rotating layout, some of the ray scales get clamped and is causing some aliasing.
 I'm not sure if this is a bug or a limitation of the current clamping scheme.
 * The adaptive sampling distances and weights are currently dynamically computed in *Clouds.shader*.
 It would be more efficient to pass them in to the shader - see notes above.
 * The render generally breaks down when the camera is raised above the clouds etc. It would be valuable to polish this and make it work for all camera angles.